Toric Sylvester forms: Introduction

-where $\sylv_0$ is a generator of $(I^{\sat}/I)_{\delta}$, which is equal, up to a nonzero multiplicative constant, to the class of the Jacobian determinant of the $F_i$'s; see \cite[\S 3.10]{joanolouformesdinertie}.
+where $\sylv_0$ is a generator of $(I^{\sat}/I)_{\delta}$.
+We note that up to a nonzero multiplicative constant, $\sylv_0$ is equal to the class of the Jacobian determinant of the $F_i$'s; see \cite[\S 3.10]{joanolouformesdinertie}.

 The definition and main properties of Sylvester forms have been recently extended to the case of $n+1$ generic multi-homogeneous polynomials, i.e.~of polynomials defining hypersurfaces over a product of projective spaces of total dimension $n$; see \cite{buse2021multigraded}.
 In this paper, we develop the theory of Sylvester forms in the general setting of homogeneous polynomials in the coordinate ring of a projective toric variety $X_{\Sigma}$.
-In addition, to illustrate the importance of these forms in elimination theory, we also provide applications to the construction of elimination matrices for overdetermined polynomial systems, and to the computation of toric resultants and toric residues.
-As far as we know, these applications provide new results in the context of multi-homogeneous polynomial systems as well.
+In addition, to illustrate the importance of these forms in elimination theory, we also provide applications to the construction of elimination matrices for overdetermined polynomial systems and to the computation of toric resultants and toric residues.
+As far as we know, these applications are also new results in the context of multi-homogeneous polynomial systems.
+In what follows we give a brief overview of the main contributions in this paper.